expobrain/hephaestus/README.md

 The SQL grammar is specific for [Exasol](https://www.exasol.com/en/), but it can be easily ported to support other grammars as well.

-Efesto's parser is built in [Rust](https://www.rust-lang.org/) using the [lalrpop](https://github.com/lalrpop/lalrpop) crate for grammar's definition and [vervolg](https://github.com/hmwill/vervolg) used as a base for the SQL grammar.
+Hephaestus's parser is built in [Rust](https://www.rust-lang.org/) using the [lalrpop](https://github.com/lalrpop/lalrpop) crate for grammar's definition and [vervolg](https://github.com/hmwill/vervolg) used as a base for the SQL grammar.

 ## Installation